Aircraft tire: Manufacturers

 As of the mid-2020s, this quartet continues to dominate the global OEM (original equipment manufacturer) aircraft tire segment, with combined market share remaining in the range of 80–85%.
 Michelin has emerged as the market leader due to exclusive contracts and advanced radial tire technology, while Goodyear and Bridgestone continue to maintain major supply roles.

-Dunlop remains the smallest among the four but has pursued regional expansion through international joint ventures.
-In particular, it established a facility in China in partnership with local stakeholders, which it fully acquired in 2023 to serve growing demand in the Asia-Pacific region.
+Dunlop (DATL) remains the smallest among the four but has pursued regional by establishing a facility in China in partnership with Swire.
+DATL fully acquired the China subsidiary in 2023 by buying the 37% stake from its joint venture partner.

 Kumho Tire also produces aircraft tyres for Asiana Airlines as well as other major airline manufacturers and is the only South Korean manufacturer to do so.
 There are several other smaller industry players, particularly in China.
 Among these producers are Guilin-based Guilin Lanyu Aircraft Tire Development Co., a subsidiary of ChemChina that was founded in 1980; a Yinchuan, Ningxia located aircraft tire plant owned by Singapore-based Giti Tire; and Qingdao, Shandong-based Sentury Tire, which manufactures tires for the Boeing 737.

-China's domestic demand, especially from the commercial and military aircraft sectors, has driven the rise of local manufacturers.
-Notably, firms such as Guilin Lanyu and Sentury Tire are increasingly supplying tires for Chinese aircraft, including models developed by COMAC (e.g., ARJ21 and C919), which aim to reduce reliance on imported components.